 A marksman living in exile is coaxed back into action after learning of a plot to kill the President.
-Ultimately double-crossed and framed for the attempt, he goes on the run to find the real killer and the reason he was set up.
+After being double crossed for the attempt and on the run, he sets out for the real killer and the truth.

-Bob Lee Swagger, one of the world's great marksmen and the son of a Congressional Medal of Honoree, is a loner living in the Rockies.
+Bob Lee Swagger, one of the world's great marksmen and the son of a Medal of Honor recipient, is a loner living in the Rockies.
 He's left the military, having been hung out to dry in a secret Ethiopian mission a few years before, when he's recruited by a colonel to help find a way that the President of the US might be assassinated in one of three cities in the next two weeks.
 He does his work, but the shot is fired notwithstanding and Bob Lee is quickly the fall guy: wounded and hunted by thousands, he goes to ground and, aided by two unlikely allies, searches for the truth and for those who double-crossed him.
 All roads lead back to Ethiopia.Written by

 Some television airings use alternate takes with less blood and gore.
 For example, when Swagger shoots Payne in the hand, it is shown in a wide shot, instead of the bloody closeup in the theatrical release.
 And when Swagger shoots Payne again, instead of Payne's arm being blown off, as in the theatrical release, he is hit in the shoulder and simply falls down in a wide shot.
 See more »

 104 of 161 people found this review helpful.

 Was this review helpful to you?